bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 ### Very Important

-`myInstance` contains the scope.
+`myInstance` contains the scope (`whatever calls the closure function creates an instance of the scope!`).
 We are merely passing the scope, contained within the variable `myInstance` to `higherOrder`, which calls it for you.